prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 ```C++
 DslReturnType dsl_trigger_delete_many(const wchar_t** triggers);
 ```
 This destructor deletes multiple uniquely named ODE Triggers.
-Each name is checked for existence, with the function returning `DSL_RESULT_TRIGGER_NAME_NOT_FOUND` on first occurrence of failure.
+Each name is checked for existence, with the function returning on first failure.
 The destructor will fail if one of the Actions is currently `in-use` by one or more ODE Triggers

 **Parameters**
 * `trigger` - [in] a NULL terminated array of uniquely named ODE Triggers to delete.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful deletion.
-One of the [Return Values](#return-values) defined above on failure
+One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python